packmule/packmule/packages/pack-sass/README.md

 **Basic Usage**

-Register the pack to be used by `packmule` to compile Sass to CSS.
+Add the pack to be used by `packmule` to compile Sass to CSS.

 ```ts
 import Packmule from '@packmule/core';